top of page

 What is Transpersonal Psychology?

-A psychology that studies as well as relates the “personal” to the “transpersonal”.
-The “personal” encompasses the personality, the mind, body, and spirit.
-The “transpersonal” includes the “personal” and goes beyond it: soul, the collective unconscious, and God.
+A psychology that relates the “personal” to the “transpersonal”.
+The “personal” encompasses the personality, the mind, the ego, and the body.
+The “transpersonal” includes the “personal” and goes beyond it: soul, higher Self, the personal and collective unconscious, and Spirit (Tao, God, Source)

-In placing the personal within the transpersonal, and vice versa, this psychology peers into the mystery of unconditional love, creativity, intuition, and other important questions that give rise to the human condition.
+In relating the personal within the transpersonal, transpersonal psychology peers into the mystery of exceptional human experiences, creativity, intuition, and other important questions that give rise to, and make evolve, the human condition.

-Pioneers and notable persons recognized for their contribution to transpersonal psychology include William James, Abraham Maslow, Roberto Assagioli, Carl Gustav Jung, Stanislav Grof, Ken Wilber, Frances Vaughan, Angeles Arrien, James Fadiman, Robert Frager, Roger Walsh, Charles Tart, John Welwood, Robert A. Johnson, and still others.
+Pioneers and notable persons recognized for their contribution to transpersonal psychology include William James, Roberto Assagioli, Carl Gustav Jung, Abraham Maslow, Carl Rogers,, Stanislav Grof, Ken Wilber, Frances Vaughan, Angeles Arrien, James Fadiman, Robert Frager, Roger Walsh, Charles Tart, John Welwood, Robert A. Johnson, Joseph Campbell and still others.

 Related Resources (Videos):